Green Interiors Trends From Around The World

 Vertical Greenery

-Yearlong warm temperatures and constant humidity are key when it comes to South Asian and some South American “plantscaping” trends.
+Yearlong warm temperatures and constant humidity are key when it comes to South Asian and some South American plantscaping trends.
 The attention to passive ventilation and natural illumination techniques (Skylights) provides an opportunity for abundant greenery to grow in enclosed houses.
 These plants are necessary to mitigate the indoor temperature and purify the dusty air, with the added value of providing green recreational areas for the inhabitants.
 Native trees and shrubs flourish in this setting extending upwards.

 Ma House / Gerira Architects